brightway-lca/brightway-documentation/source/content/cheatsheet/lca.md

 Weighting can be done with normalization, but does not require normalization.

-**Q:** How do I get the LCA score after calculating a characterized inventory, possibly including normalization and/or weighting?
+### How do I get the LCA score after calculating a characterized inventory, possibly including normalization and/or weighting?

 ```python
 my_lca.score
 ```

-**Q:** How do I see the most important elements in the result matrix?
+### How do I see the most important elements in the result matrix?

 ```python
 my_lca.to_dataframe(matrix_label="characterized_inventory")